ng-Classic/ng-classic/aio/content/guide/devtools.md

 </div>

-In the top-right corner of Angular DevTools you'll find which version of Angular is running on the page as well as the latest commit hash for the extension.
+In the top-right corner of Angular ClassicDevTools you'll find which version of Angular Classicis running on the page as well as the latest commit hash for the extension.

 ## Bug reports